In this article:

 Keeping your information out of the hands of data brokers and other ill-intentioned individuals can be an overwhelming and seemingly never-ending battle — but Aura’s Privacy Plans can help.

-With automated data broker opt-outs, powerful digital security tools, ID and credit monitoring, and up to $1 million in insurance coverage, you can rest assured knowing your identity and information are in safe hands.
+With automated data broker opt-outs, powerful digital security tools, ID monitoring, and 24/7 support, you can rest assured knowing your identity and information are in safe hands.

 Editorial note: Our articles provide educational information for you to increase awareness about digital safety.
 Aura’s services may not provide the exact features we write about, nor may cover or protect against every type of crime, fraud, or threat discussed in our articles.
 Please review our Terms during enrollment or setup for more information.
 Remember that no one can prevent all identity theft or cybercrime.